MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-docstring-function.md

 ## Permissions

-This command requires [Database Admin](../management/access-control/role-based-access-control.md) permissions.
+This command requires [Database Admin or Function Admin](../management/access-control/role-based-access-control.md) permissions.
+The principal that creates the function is automatically made a Function Admin.

-The database user who originally created the function may modify the function.

 ## Syntax